ctkelley/SIAMFANLEquations.jl/README.md

 The new book has a different algorithm mix and the solvers and examples are in Juila.
 The project has three parts.

-   1. A print book: __Under contract with SIAM for manuscript delivery in mid-2022 and publication in late 2022__.
+   1. A print book: __Under contract with SIAM for manuscript delivery by June 2022 and publication in late 2022__.
+      - __The book is finished.__ The manuscript will go to the publisher after a few more rounds of proofreading.
-   2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source, MIT License, Creative Commons License) The latest releases of the notebook and package run correctly.
+   3. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source, MIT License, Creative Commons License) The latest releases of the notebook and package run correctly.
 The notebook and package from the master branches also run correctly together.
 Bug fixes prior to 1.0 may, with a low probablilty, break things in older releases.
    3. This package (MIT License)<br>